 If physician anesthesiologists are successful in getting their legislation passed, there will be fewer clinical sites to train fully capable CRNAs for ALL of Kansas and the military.

-Physician anesthesiologists control CRNA training sites in urban hospitals and they do not want to train a competitor.
-Fewer CRNAs educated means access to care issues particularly in rural Kansas.
-AAs cannot practice independently in any hospitals in Kansas.
+Physician anesthesiologists control CRNA training sites in urban hospitals and they do not want to train a competitor, but rather AAs whom they would control financially.
+Fewer CRNAs educated means access to care issues, particularly in rural Kansas.
+AAs cannot practice independently in any hospitals in Kansas or in any other state.
+Most states do not allow AAs to work at all.
 The military does not recognize or use AAs.
 Most military anesthesia providers deployed to the front lines are CRNAs.
 Former military CRNAs in public practice do not deserve to be displaced by AAs.
-This is reprehensible!
+That is reprehensible!
 The only anesthesia providers listed on the Viet Nam memorial wall are Certified Registered Nurse Anesthetists!
-Our history goes back to the Civil War.
+Our nurse anesthesia history goes back to the Civil War.
 Nurse Anesthetists have a 150 year history of providing quality anesthesia services.

-In the Yearbook of Anesthesiology and Pain Management 2001, Editor in Chief Dr. John Tinker stated the following: QUOTE "I am troubled with the current focus on battling our professional colleagues, the nurse anesthetists: along with the current tendency to seek legislative solutions to problems related to compensation and safety in the absence of compelling data.
+In the Yearbook of Anesthesiology and Pain Management 2001, Editor in Chief anesthesiologist Dr. John Tinker stated the following: QUOTE "I am troubled with the current focus on battling our professional colleagues, the nurse anesthetists: along with the current tendency to seek legislative solutions to problems related to compensation and safety in the absence of compelling data.
 Defamation, sloganeering, and lobbying legislators are ineffective at least, and worse as has been recently demonstrated to anyone who will set aside animosity long enough to think this through.
 The honor of taking responsibility for a patient's very life, second by second, during some of the most critical times imaginable for the patient, remains to me paramount."
 END QUOTE

 The American Society of Anesthesiologists invented AAs so they could control and benefit financially from them.
-When AA training started in the mid 60s, one stated goal was to ensure that the new anesthesia professional (AA) would always be under the supervision of an physician anesthesiologist.
+When AA training started in the mid 60s, one stated goal was to ensure that the new anesthesia professional (AA) would always be under the supervision of a physician anesthesiologist.
 This will not work in most Kansas hospitals.
 Access to affordable care will be adversely impacted.
-Rural Hospitals cannot afford the \$400,000-500,000 a year for a physician anesthesiologist to supervise a AAs in a rural facility.
+Hospitals cannot afford the \$500,000-\$600,000 a year for each physician anesthesiologist to supervise AAs.
 AAs would be able to work in only a small number of hospitals in Kansas.

 As a Kansas taxpayer, I RESENT the fact that the American Society of Anesthesiologists, the Missouri Society of Anesthesiologists, the Kansas Medical Society, and the Kansas Society of Anesthesiologists are encouraging institutions like the Kansas University Medical Center to use taxpayer money to fight a turf battle for control of the practice of anesthesia as well as the money involved.
-They are pouring hundreds of thousands of dollars into this fight in Kansas because they know CRNAs are being utilized more as healthcare dollars become scarce.
+They are pouring hundreds of thousands of dollars into this fight because they know CRNAs are being utilized more as healthcare dollars become scarce.
 They know we provide quality care that is second to none.
+CRNAs would not be able to get professional liability insurance as independent providers if we were not fully capable.